Course Rating vs Slope Rating

 Which number should a beginner pay attention to on a scorecard?

-Slope rating is generally more relevant day to day, since it reflects how much harder the course plays for a bogey-level golfer specifically, which describes most beginners more closely than the scratch-golfer-based course rating does.
+Slope rating is generally more relevant day to day, since it reflects how much harder the course plays for a bogey-level golfer in particular.
+This describes most beginners more closely than the scratch-golfer-based course rating does.

 Related terms